|

 Tips for teaching the long vowel sounds

-I don’t mean one vowel sound, but just one spelling pattern.
+I don’t mean one vowel sound, but just one-three spelling patterns.
 So for example, if you’re working on long a, you would work on the spelling pattern a silent e (cake, same, cave) until students have mastered it, then move on to ai, and so on.
-You should not be teaching multiple spelling patterns together, even though they make the same sound.
+You should not be teaching 4+ spelling patterns together, even though they make the same sound, if you’re working with struggling readers.

 Teach the syllable types.